chocolateboy/pmsencoder/README.md

 ## Windows

 There are no additional dependencies.
-If you have previously installed Strawberry Perl, and have no further use for it, it can safely be uninstalled.

 ## Linux, Mac OS X &c.